-Since August 2010 and the launch of The orb website, NetSafe has received thousands of reports from across New Zealand of people being cold called by ‘Microsoft’ or Microsoft qualified technical support staff wanting to help you with a slow or infected computer.
+Over the last five years, NetSafe has received thousands of reports from across New Zealand of people being cold called by ‘Microsoft’ or Microsoft qualified technical support staff wanting to help you with a slow or infected computer.

 Due to the persistent – and sometimes aggressive – nature of the people calling and the various angles being used to persuade you to give them remote access, we consider these companies to be operating a widespread scam.

-They have been active in NZ, Australia and the UK and the Ministry of Consumer Affairs and local media have made great efforts to alert people about the tactics used.
+They have been active in NZ, Australia and the UK and Consumer Affairs, Microsoft and various NZ media have made great efforts to alert people about the tactics used.

-You can read the reports on the Scamwatch website (www.consumeraffairs.govt.nz/scam-news/scam-alert-25 and http://www.consumeraffairs.govt.nz/scam-news/scam-alert-34) and watch the recent episode of TVNZ’s Fair Go that brought almost 500 reports through to us after the show.
+You can read the reports on the Scamwatch website (original Scam Alert and later follow up) and watch the 2011 episode of TVNZ’s Fair Go that brought almost 500 reports through to NetSafe after the show.

 Hallmarks of the computer scam:

-- Some of the software they are installing is actually available for free – you can use our guide to selecting anti-virus and anti-spyware security software
+- Charge you for free security software they are installing – you can use our guide to selecting anti-virus and anti-spyware security software to protect your computer.

-- They are watching people pay via PayPal or other online money transfer services and may be able to record your credit card and personal details for identity fraud or theft
+- They are watching people pay via online banking, PayPal or other online money transfer services and may be able to record your banking login, credit card information or personal details for identity fraud or theft.

 You can read more about the scam and comments from others receiving calls on our blog: